You’re a sales rep and you’re at the top of your game. But there’s no room for complacency. To stay at the top you need to avoid some basic mistakes.

 Prospects and their Pain Points

 One of the best traits of great sales reps is the ability to identify pain points in a business.
-Years of experience, along with one eye firmly fixed on the future, allows them this superpower.
+Years of experience, along with one eye firmly fixed on the future, allow them this superpower.
 But, the prospect may not be a superhero just like you, their businesses may already have, or be about to face, problems and pain-points without them even realising it.
 Less than 10% of companies even know that they have pain points.

 That’s where you come in – well, you, your sales experience, and the power of your sales CRM software, to be precise.
 By listening to the prospect’s concerns you can learn more about how to surmount the problem, or even avoid it completely.
 As a top sales rep it’s your job to try to educate the prospect as to whether they themselves are experiencing a problem, or is this problem part of a bigger picture within the organisation, or even the global market.
 Your experience can help you answer these queries for your prospective client – thereby instilling confidence in you, and your product.
 Your Sales CRM software can help with analysis of past, present and future sales and trends and use the metrics to offer a solution – providing that a perfect sales/prospect fit exists.